-The key assumption within this forecast is that the Council will come in on budget in 2024/25.
-It should be noted that the budget for 2024/25 was approved with continuing income reductions in relation to car parking and the leisure centre management fee, reflecting the on-going impacts of the Covid-19 pandemic.
-And the budget for 2024/25 has been set taking into account the continuing high levels of inflation in the economy and consequential expected increases in employee pay.
+The key assumption within this forecast is that the Council will come in on budget in 2022/23.
+It should be noted that the budget for 2023/24 was approved with continuing income reductions in relation to car parking and the leisure centre management fee, reflecting the on-going impacts of the Covid-19 pandemic.
+And the budget for 2023/24 has been set taking into account the high levels of inflation in the economy and consequential expected increases in employee pay.

-The Council has in recent years, always underspent its budget at yearend.
-Current forecasts for 2024/25 are suggesting that while an underspend is expected, this may be considerably lower than in the recent past.
+The Council has in recent years, always underspent its budget at yearend, but forecasts for 2023/24 are suggesting that while an underspend is still expected, this will be considerably lower than in the recent past.

-The current forecast is that after allocations from the Surplus Savings Reserve in both 2024/25 and 2025/26 there will still be over £3.0 million in this reserve as at the 31st March 2026.
+The current forecast is that after allocations from the Surplus Savings Reserve in both 2023/24 and 2024/25 there will still be over £5.1 million in this reserve as at the 31st March 2025.
 It is therefore strongly believed that any pressures will be able to be absorbed within this balance, if required, up until this time guidance, we continue to adopt the going concern basis in preparing these financial statements.